 - Searchable history.
-Scroll up through a channel to see what’s been shared or search by keyword across direct messages and company-wide channels.
+Scroll up through a channel to see what’s been shared, or search by keyword across direct messages and company-wide channels.

 - Video calls.
-Share your screen and chat face to face with video conferences for up to 15 team members.
+Share your screen and chat face-to-face with video conferences for up to 15 team members.

 - Automated procedures.
 Expedite work tasks with Slack workflows – automated actions that include daily reminders, status updates and help requests.

-How do I sign up for Slack?
+How do I sign up f0r and download Slack?

-Head to Slack’s website to begin the signup process:
+Head to Slack’s website to begin the sign-up process:

 - Click Try Slack.